zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 In FHE, univariate functions are encoded as table lookups, which are then implemented using Programmable Bootstrapping (PBS).
 Programmable bootstrapping is a powerful technique, but will require significantly more compute resources and thus time than more simpler encrypted operations such matrix multiplications, convolution or additions.

-Furthermore, the cost of a PBS will depend on the bitwidth of the compiled circuit.
-Every additional bit in the maximum bitwidth raises the complexity of the PBS by a significant factor.
-It thus may be of interest to the model developer to determine the bitwidth of the circuit and the number of PBS it performs.
+Furthermore, the cost of a PBS will depend on the bit-width of the compiled circuit.
+Every additional bit in the maximum bit-width raises the complexity of the PBS by a significant factor.
+It thus may be of interest to the model developer to determine the bit-width of the circuit and the number of PBS it performs.

 This can be done by inspecting the MLIR code produced by the compiler: